dart-lang/site-www/README.md

 Dart is a modern, open-source programming language developed by Google.
 It is designed for building high-performance, scalable web, mobile, and desktop applications.
 Additionally, Dart offers a unique combination of productivity, performance, and flexibility, making it suitable for a wide range of development tasks.

+With Dart, developers can create seamless user experiences across multiple platforms, thanks to its ability to compile to efficient, native code for mobile, web, and server applications.
+The Dart programming language embraces modern development practices and technologies, including features like asynchronous programming, mixins, and extension methods.

 The documentation site for the [Dart programming language](https://dart.dev), built with [Eleventy][] and hosted on [Firebase][].

+## Contributions
 We welcome contributions of all kinds!
 To set up the site locally, follow the below guidelines on [Building the site](#build-the-site).